DangTrung1212/historty-quiz/memory-bank/progress.md

 - Updated `SectionCard.tsx` to use `ProgressContext` for displaying persistent high score status (star icon) and scores.
 UI polished on `quiz-selection.tsx`.
 - Refactored the `/reward` page (`client/src/pages/reward.tsx`) to use a static congratulatory letter and display the 3-part assembled reward image.
 - Implemented confetti and special notification for first-time high score achievements on `client/src/pages/results.tsx`.
+- **Fixed Score Calculation/Display Discrepancy (`results.tsx` & relevant scoring functions):** The issue where `scorePercent` on the results page might not accurately reflect the user's actual score has been resolved.
 - Removed unused Local Storage functions (`saveMcqProgress`, `loadMcqProgress`) from `client/src/lib/storage.ts` and `MultipleChoiceQuizContext.tsx`.

 ## In Progress